 Sometimes the headlight lens may be damaged from the inside due to moisture or cracking, in which case there isn’t much you can do outside of replacing the headlight lens itself.

-Step 8 – Apply UV protective coating
+Step 8: Apply a protective coating

 Meguiars makes a headlight coating specifically for this purpose that I use, but you can find a variety of UV coatings from manufacturers like Sylvania or Spraymax.
-Any solution that contains a UV protectant should be fine, even if you opt for a clear sealant or coating.

 Apply this coating as evenly as possible in light coats, because it can bead up and dry on contact if not careful.
 It’s always best to apply several light coats than a heavy one, especially since you will already have everything taped off.

 As you can tell in the picture below, I did see a drastic improvement in clarity after wet sanding as opposed to compounding and other DIY techniques I’ve tried.

 You may need to repeat this process over time, as plastic will fade out again.
 In circumstances where the plastic is very old or brittle, you may want to install a set of aftermarket or OEM headlight lenses to save yourself the trouble.

 While you can definitely use a headlight restoration kit, I’ve always found wet sanding more effective for severely damaged headlight lenses.